laravel/docs/queues.md

     ])->catch(function (Throwable $e) {
         // A job within the chain has failed...
     })->dispatch();

+> **Warning**
-> {note} Since chain callbacks are serialized and executed at a later time by the Laravel queue, you should not use the `$this` variable within chain callbacks.
+> Since chain callbacks are serialized and executed at a later time by the Laravel queue, you should not use the `$this` variable within chain callbacks.

 <a name="customizing-the-queue-and-connection"></a>
 ### Customizing The Queue & Connection